skyerhxx/DR-TextSpotter/ARText/README.md

 <img src="../resources/character-frequency.jpg" style="zoom:67%;" />

-We also calculate the text length distribution of the whole dataset.
+The text length distribution of the whole dataset is presented below.
 Note that there might be multiple text instances in one image, so the image counts can be larger than ARText image number.

 <div align=center>
     <img src="../resources/calculate_text_length.jpg" width="420" height="294" />